sburke-at-ziprecruiter/sparta-serverless-demo/README.md

 ## Overview

-This demonstrates a serverless REST API, backed by Lambda and DynamoDB, that i have written in order to familiarize myself with the Sparta framework:
+This demonstrates a serverless REST API, backed by Lambda and DynamoDB, within the Sparta framework:

 http://gosparta.io/